kucherenkodmitriy/EcoScan/README.md

 The system maintains a running average of bin status:
 1. Each status update is stored in the reports table
 2. The average is calculated using: `((current_status * reports_count) + new_status) / (reports_count + 1)`
-3. The result is stored as the current status in the dev-ecoscan-bin-status table
+3. The result is stored as the current status in the `dev-ecoscan-trash-bins` table.

 ## Deployment Artifacts S3 Bucket